boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 <!--Explain how we configured our neural network and why we did as we did.
 Explain which activation function/ training function we used, explain how we handled overfitting and the data sets used.-->
 Our implementation uses the OpenCV multi-layer perceptron (MLP) artificial neural network (ANN) to recognize the digits in the speed sign.
 The following section will describe the methodology behind the creation of the neural network.
-Topics such as which configuration and activation-, or training functions were used are discussed, as well as why they were chosen.
+Topics such as configuration and activation- or training functions which were used are discussed, as well as why they were chosen.

 ## Configuration
-In order to train the network, different configurations of the network had to be chosen.
+In order to train the network, different configuration parameters of the network had to be chosen.
-The implementation had a total of 10 different configurations to alter, all relating to one of the following:
+The implementation had a total of 10 different configuration parameters to alter, all relating to one of the following:
 - The activation function
 - The training method
 - The training length